Connecting Revizto to Power BI Follow

 Power BI connectors enable Power BI, Microsoft's business analytics service, to connect with various data sources.
 To support the integration of Revizto projects with Power BI, we have created custom Revizto connectors.
 Using the connector simplifies the process of connecting Revizto and Power BI without needing to write API requests.
 These connectors enable you to easily extract information about your projects, teams, and issue history from Revizto, allowing you to use Revizto data to create custom reports and dashboards with powerful visuals.

-Note: Access to the API and connecting to Power BI requires a Revizto+ license.
+Access to the API and connecting to Power BI requires a Revizto+ license.

 - Adding a Revizto connector